 As long as the size of your group allows, you might use plenary conversations so each participant is able to share and elaborate their opinion on the subject at hand.
 You might even use some structured meeting facilitation method like a ‘flashlight’ or one-breath feedback to effectively survey qualitative insights from your group members.

 However, there might be some scenarios where the live interaction gets difficult.
 Imagine running a large group session with dozens of participants.
 Or a virtual session.
 Having a platform to easily poll your participants and visualize the results can be useful in such cases.

 This is where classroom engagement tools come into the picture.
 We will focus on two solutions that allow you to poll your participants:

 - Mentimeter allows you to create questions (such as multiple choice questions) in their web application and participants can answer them from their mobile devices.
 The great thing is that you can instantly visualize everyone’s opinion and display the results real-time to the group.
 It helps your participants to feel engaged, which is especially important for a large group workshop.
 It works really well on mobile devices with a streamlined user experience and the free version allows you to create two polls and five quiz questions per presentation.

 - Sli.do also offers a participant polling functionality and a mobile app for your participants.
 The free version allows you to have 3 polls per event.
 Similarly to Mentimeter, it also supports Q&A, so your meeting participants can post their questions at any time via the mobile application.

-Bonus: Tools are only part of the solution and while they can make your work easier, the quality of your sessions will come from a thoughtfully designed set of activities .
-Check out our post on various free online resources for workshop and training activities.
+Bonus: Tools are only part of the solution and while they can make your work easier, the quality of your sessions will come from a thoughtfully designed set of activities.
+Check out our post on various free online resources for workshop activities.

 All these online tools are worth checking out, and hopefully they will save you time and make your facilitation related work go even more smoothly.
 Let us know in the comments if you missed something on the list!